How can I find out my NHS number?

 How do I get a medical card?

 Medical cards are no longer issued in England.
 If you still have one it may have an old-style NHS Number made-up of both letters and numbers.
 However, in recent years this has been replaced for all patients with an NHS Number containing only numbers.
-For more information about the NHS number visit NHS Choices.
+For more information about the NHS number visit the NHS website.

 How do I choose and register with a GP?

 You can find out how to choose and register with a GP on the NHS website.

 The service finder on the NHS website enables you to find local NHS services, including dentists.
 You will need to contact the dental practice directly and check whether they are currently accepting NHS patients.

 Which dental treatments are available on the NHS?

 All treatment that is, in your dentist’s opinion, clinically necessary to protect and maintain good oral health is available on the NHS.
 For more information visit the NHS website.